bdunn44/FontAwesome-Vaadin/README.md

 ##Troubleshooting

-This addon leverages Vaadin's custom manifest attribute `Vaadin-Stylesheets`, which adds updates the `addons.scss` file in your theme directory with the styles required by this (and other) addons.
-I've personally had trouble with the Eclipse plugin not executing this process reliably.
+This addon leverages Vaadin's custom manifest attribute `Vaadin-Stylesheets`, which updates the `addons.scss` file in your theme directory with the stylesheets required by this (and other) addons.
+I've personally had trouble with the Eclipse plugin executing this process reliably.
 If you have the same issue you may need to:

   1. Run the process manually to update `addons.scss`.
 You'll need to find the location of `vaadin-server-xxx.jar` (it may be in your Ivy cache) and run this command:
 	```bash